mlorenzati/MEEPROMMER/README.md

 For the host computer a Java based GUI application is available that uses the RXTX library to interface the programmer.

+Updated HW to allow using CD4015 chips for addressing the eprom memory Updated serial com library to jSerialComm-2.6.2.jar